npradaschnor/Fundamental-for-Data-Analysis-Project2018/README.md

 ## Fundamentals of Data Analysis Module

-This repository you will find project in the notebook file named :open_file_folder: [Fundamental-of-Data-Analytics - Project 2018.ipynb](https://github.com/npradaschnor/Fundamental-for-Data-Analysis-Project2018/blob/master/Fundamental-of-Data-Analytics%20-%20Project%202018.ipynb) with investigation about box plots.
+In this repository you will find the project in the notebook file named :open_file_folder: [Fundamental-of-Data-Analytics - Project 2018.ipynb](https://github.com/npradaschnor/Fundamental-for-Data-Analysis-Project2018/blob/master/Fundamental-of-Data-Analytics%20-%20Project%202018.ipynb) with investigation about box plots.
 The investigation about box plots includes the following steps:

 • Summarise the history of the box plot and situations in which it used.
 • Demonstrate the use of the box plot using data of your choosing.
 • Explain any relevant terminology such as the terms quartile and percentile.
 • Compare the box plot to alternatives.